 We’re All done!

-Now that you have made your delicious and flavorful ganache, you can now use it to pipe on to cupcakes, or as frosting for cookies, donuts, and of course cake.
+Now that you have made your delicious and flavorful ganache, you can now use it as cake frosting to pipe on to cupcakes, cookies, donuts, and of course cake.

 This white chocolate ganache recipe will also work well underneath fondant.
 It will create a firm and strong surface and will also help to prevent any lumps from showing underneath the fondant.

 Yes, in the first step when the heavy whipping cream is poured into the mixing bowl, add the food coloring to the heavy whipping cream and proceed as normal to the second step.

 To soften Ganache, place it on the counter to warm up to room temperature.
 If you are pressed for time, place it into the microwave for 30 seconds.
 Try not to leave it in there too long because if you will be using it to pipe onto cupcakes or covering a cake for fondant, its best to have a thick and spreadable consistency.